ganeti/ganeti/doc/iallocator.rst

-    this argument is only accepted when ``reloc_mode``, as explained above, is *change_group*; if present, it must either be the empty list, or contain a list of group UUIDs that should be considered for relocating instances to
+    this argument is only accepted when ``reloc_mode``, as explained above, is *change_group*; if present, it must either be the empty list, or contain a list of group UUIDs that should be considered for relocating instances to; type *list of strings*

 Finally, in the case of multi-evacuate, there's one single request argument (in addition to ``type``):

   evac_nodes
-    the names of the nodes to be evacuated
+    the names of the nodes to be evacuated; type *list of strings*

 Response message
 ~~~~~~~~~~~~~~~~